BorderBenja05/skoal/README.md

-# FLEMOS (Fast lightweight EM observation scheduler)
+# SKOAL (scheduling kilonovae algebraic lightweight)
 A lightweight, comprehensive scheduling package built for ultrafast follow-up observations of FERMI notices and LVC notices.
 I originally built this for the TURBO project so it's optimized for an array of telescope mounts requiring subsecond scheduling times.